We never know what the English weather will bring, and neither do young people facing a night on the streets.

 Over the past month we've had snow, rain, hail and even some sunshine.
 While afternoon sun may, for most of us, brighten up the dreary winter months, for young people facing a night on the streets it's only a brief respite from the freezing cold.

 Centrepoint supports more than 10,000 homeless young people each year.

 Centrepoint saves the public purse £20,000 for each young person we work with.

-The freezing streets are no place for young people to be.
+The freezing streets are no place for young people to be at night.
 You feel the chill in your bones.
 There's no way and nowhere you can get warm.
 You lose all hope, and you're so vulnerable.